thisispete/heroku-redis-cli/README.md

 Arguments
 ---------

-Each command can take the heroku `--app APPNAME` parameter, and a `--db REDIS_URL` parameter (which defaults to `REDISTOGO_URL`) for selecting which redis to connect to.
+Each command can take the heroku `--app APPNAME` parameter, and a `--db REDIS_URL` parameter (which defaults to `REDISCLOUD_URL`) for selecting which redis to connect to.

 For `heroku redis:cli`, you can run it in interactive mode: